Particular/docs.particular.net/nservicebus/msmq/routing_content_core_[6,).partial.md

 ## Using message-endpoint mappings

-For compatibility reasons it can also be configured in the same way as in Version 5 and older by `UnicastBusConfig/MessageEndpointMappings` configuration section
+For compatibility reasons it can also be configured in the same way as in Version 5 and older by `UnicastBusConfig/MessageEndpointMappings` configuration section:

 snippet:endpoint-mapping-msmq